look/query-parser/tutorial/build_a_query_parser.md

 }
 ```

 As you can see, the input to a bool query is more queries.
-This is why you can be overwhelmed by `query`, `query`, `query` in a complicated Elasticsearch query.
+This is why you can be overwhelmed by `query`, `query`, `query` when trying to understand the JSON of a complicated Elasticsearch query!

-In order to transform the parse tree into an Elasticsearch boolean query, lets defined a few classes.
+In order to transform the parse tree into an Elasticsearch bool query, lets defined a few classes.

 First `Operator` is a helper to convert `+`, `-`, or `nil` into `:must`, `:must_not`, or `:should`: